Flow Design is a virtual wind tunnel that makes airflow simulation accessible beyond engineers, to architects, product designers, and students.

 Even more compelling, Flow Design embeds simulation workflows directly in the native design environment, making the evaluation of design changes quick and seamless.

-Flow Design Inventor Flow simulation embedded in CAD
+Flow Design Inventor Flow simulation directly embedded in the design environment

 - Design strategy